Estimated Reading Time 17 minutes

 - Use the content to shape other marketing collateral

 - Google loves well-written blog content

 The main point is the last point, Google loves well written and meaningful content that is generally designed to help people who have a need for the product or service.
 Google is in the business of helping find relevant content and if your content has that in its core, you will be rewarded by Google ranking your written content on the search engine results pages.

-As an example, I recently wrote a heartfelt and objective blog on how to evaluate and find a good Paid Search (PPC) Agency.
-It looked at how to evaluate AdWords professionals to help grow your business entitled, “Choosing a PPC Agency”.
+As an example, I previously wrote a heartfelt and objective blog on how to evaluate and find a good Paid Search (PPC) Agency.
+It looked at how to evaluate Google Ads professionals to help grow your business entitled, “Choosing a PPC Agency”.